mapcraftlabs/mapcraft_docs/advanced_features.md

 },
 ```

-### analysisDefaultInputs and analysisFunction
+### analysisDefaultInputs

-These two attributes are used as descibed in steps 5 and 6 above.
+These is the attribute descibed in steps 5 above.

 ```javascript
 analysisDefaultInputs: {